2024 Best Human Development & Family Studies Schools in Florida

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the human development degrees they offer, see the list below.

-Nova Southeastern University is a wonderful option for students pursuing a degree in human development & family studies.
-NUS Florida is a fairly large private not-for-profit university located in the suburb of Fort Lauderdale.
+Nova Southeastern University is a great option for students pursuing a degree in human development & family studies.
+NUS Florida is a fairly large private not-for-profit university located in the large suburb of Fort Lauderdale.
 This university ranks 10th out of 77 schools for overall quality in the state of Florida.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.